AntoineAssal/School-Notes/COMP-346-OperatingSystems/Before Midterm/IO.md

 >
 > **Conclusion**: Synchronous is not a bad strategy.
 It just may be less efficient in your specific program but it's.

+<table><tr><td>
-*Normally the way an `I/O` device works is it has a local [Registers](Registers.md) where it stores data that was requested.
+<i>Normally the way an I/O device works is it has a local <b>Registers</b> where it stores data that was requested.
 When you request a byte from the disk it goes and fetches the byte then sends an interrupt when it's ready.
 Suppose we want to read a large file.
 We don't want to do that 1 byte at a time where we're issuing and receiving interrupts for every single byte.
 Because that's obviously inefficient and a waste.
-So instead we use memory-mapped IO*
+So instead we use memory-mapped IO*</i><td></tr></table>

 ### 3. Memory-mapped:
 - Enables direct access to `I/O` controller (vs. being required to move the `I/O` code and data into memory)